 D. Alicia Hickok is a partner in the Commercial Litigation Practice Group.
 She joined the firm in 2002 following a clerkship with the Hon.
 Marjorie O. Rendell on the Third Circuit Court of Appeals.

 Alicia’s focus is on appellate practice, and she has argued before both federal and state appellate courts.
-She and Alfred Putnam successfully represented a client before the United States Supreme Court this term.
-She currently is Deputy Counsel to the Pennsylvania Appellate Court Procedural Rules Committee.
+She and Alfred Putnam successfully represented a client before the United States Supreme Court last term.
+She serves as Deputy Counsel to the Pennsylvania Appellate Court Procedural Rules Committee.
 She has made presentations throughout the state on Pennsylvania appellate practice and procedure, most recently presenting to the Pennsylvania State Trial Judges Conference in July.
 Alicia is an adjunct professor of Appellate Advocacy at the University of Pennsylvania Law School.
-She has authored CLE appellate materials, as well as co-authoring (with Alfred Putnam) Chapter 4, "Should I Appeal?
-Ethical and Practical Issues," of the PBI Third Circuit Appellate Practice Manual (2006), edited by James C. Martin and Nancy Winkelman.
-She has also participated in amicus briefs before the United States Supreme Court and other courts.
+She has authored CLE materials on appellate practice and procedure as well as articles and a chapter (co-authored with Alfred Putnam) in the PBI Third Circuit Appellate Practice Manual (2006), edited by James C. Martin and Nancy Winkelman.

 Alicia has built upon her pre-law economic antitrust research experience with N/E/R/A to evaluate complex litigation questions at the trial level as well as on appeal.
-These questions arise in matters ranging from antitrust to corporate governance and securities to attorney ethics, as well as a broad array of commercial litigation matters.
+She recently completed a three-week trial in a high profile case involving the Pennsylvania Constitution.